lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 Observability](https://github.com/DataDog/go-profiler-notes/blob/main/guide/README.md)
 is an amazing resource.
 The writing is very engaging.
 Highly recommended.

-OK, now that I knew this is an I/O problem, how do I improve fakedata performance?
+OK, now that we know this is an I/O problem, how do we improve fakedata performance?

 ## Improve it